ananya-a2006/appwallpaper/Readme.md

 IPv4 Address . . . . . : <your_ip_here>
 ```

-Example from the screenshot:
+Example from your screenshot:

 ```
 10.63.185.20
 ```

 ## 📌 4.
 View Website on Your Phone

-Make sure your phone and laptop are connected to the **same Wi-Fi**.
+Make sure the phone and laptop are connected to the **same Wi-Fi**.

-Open your phone browser and enter:
+Open the phone browser and enter:

 ```
 http://<your_ipv4>:8000